akshaybondar/.Net_Assignments/README.md

 Create a parameterized constructor.

-Create an array to accept details for 5 students
+Create an array to accept details for 5 students.

 --------------------------------------------------------